maxtoroq/maxtoroq.github.io/_posts/2014-05-05-whats-so-great-about-xslt.md

 Add to the mix extensible modules and you get the most reusable code you could ever write.

 This is by no means a complete list of everything that is great about XSLT, but is in my view what makes it such a powerful language.
-It's worth noting that I didn't mention XML; XSLT is great on its own, and not because (or in spite) of XML.
+It's worth noting that I didn't mention XML; XSLT is great on its own, and not because of XML.
 I fact, I've been doing some experiments on XSLT-style transformations in C#.

 Maybe I'll end up writing classes so I don't have to write classes.